evidentlyai/evidently/docs/book/dashboards/input_data.md

 To generate the dashboards and profiles, Evidently usually performs comparison between two datasets.

 * The first dataset is the **reference**.
-This can be training or earlier production data that serves as a baseline for comparoson.
+This can be training or earlier production data that serves as a baseline for comparison.
 * The second dataset is **current**.
 It can include the recent production data.

 ![](<../.gitbook/assets/two\_datasets\_classification (1).png>)